thinkoverit/assignments/Angular.md

-Wecome, Thank you for showing interest in growing with us at Pixel6.
+Welcome and thank you for showing interest in working with us at Pixel6.
 Wish you best of luck for the assignment.
 Please read the entire document carefully before you start writing code.

 # Assignment
 You will be creating an Angular application as described below.
 You can use any plugin / framework of your choice, like for CSS you may use bootstrap / Material, for date fields you may use https://github.com/kekeh/ngx-mydatepicker or momentJS.